vbepipe/Comprehensive-Quality-Assurance-Report/World Bank /Comprehensive Quality Assurance Report.md

     **Category:** Factual / Temporal Inconsistency

-    **Page Number:** xiii (Main Messages) & 16
+    **Page Number:** xiv (Main Messages), 2 & 16

     **Quote from report:** "Over 40 percent of ChatGPT’s global traffic came from MICs in mid-2025..."
-(Page xiii) vs Figure 1.3 x-axis ending at "March 1, 2025" (Page 16).
+(Page xiv & Page 2) vs Figure 1.3 x-axis ending at "March 1, 2025" (Page 16).

-    **Explanation of the issue:** The text claims data from "mid-2025," but the supporting figure only presents data through March 1, 2025.
+    **Explanation of the issue:** On page xiv the text claims data from "mid-2025," but the supporting figure only presents data through March 1, 2025.
 Additionally, referencing "mid-2025" data in a report published in 2025 implies a publication date late in the year, which conflicts with the forward-looking nature of a "2025 Report."
+On page 2 the text claims data from "April 2025".

     **Severity:** High